espresso/espresso/docs/Routing.md

 class App < E
   map '/'

-  format '.xml' # this will enable .xml format for all action
+  format '.xml' # this will enable .xml format for all actions

   disable_format_for :news, :pages # disabling format for :pages and :news actions